CZERTAINLY/CZERTAINLY-EJBCA-NG-Connector/README.md

 | `Authority Provider` | `EJBCA` |
 | `Discovery Provider` | `EJBCA`, `EJBCA_SCHEDULE` |

-EJBCA NG `Connector` is the implementation of certificate management for EJBCA that is compatible with the v2 client operations interafce.
+EJBCA NG `Connector` is the implementation of certificate management for EJBCA that is compatible with the v2 client operations interface.
 The `Connector` is developed to work with SOAP Web Services calls.

 > It is expected that the REST API calls will be implemented as option in the future release, because of some limitations of the EJBCA Web Service, for example limiting the number of end entities and certificates, that can be fetched.